 Americas Cardroom, part of the Winning Poker Network, is planning for its September online poker series called the High Five.
 The 100-tournament series will run September 10-29 and promise at least $5 million in prize pool guarantees.

-This series will begin just a few weeks after the wrap of the Online Super Series Cub3d, a three-part series of tournaments that that offered 160 tournaments and more than $13 million in guarantees.
+This series will begin just a few weeks after the wrap of the Online Super Series Cub3d, a three-part series of tournaments that offered 160 tournaments and more than $13 million in guarantees.

 The first-ever Venom tournament was held in July as well, just as OSS Cub3d got underway.
 That event smashed its $5 million guarantee with an actual prize pool of $6,382,500 and generated enough excitement for Americas Cardroom to announce another one.
 That Venom will begin on November 27 and promise at least $6 million for the prize pool.